theninthsky/client-side-rendering/README.md

 This case study will cover two major aspects: performance and SEO.
 We will see how we can achieve great scores in both of them.

+Our deployed app can be found here: https://client-side-rendering.pages.dev

 _Note: while this project is implemented with React, the majority of its tweaks are not tied to any framework and are purely browser-based._

 # Performance